-For the device exits Deep Power-Down by driving Chip Enable, \overline{E} , Low, V{IL} .
+To exit Deep Power-Down, the Chip Enable signal, \overline{E} , must be held Low, V{IL} , for a minimum time of $t{EHEL(DP)}$.
 Bit 4 of the RCR will be automatically set to '1'.
 Once the Deep Power-Down is exited, the device will be available for normal operations after t{VCHEL} (time to perform an initialization sequence) During this delay, the current consumption will be higher than the specified Standby levels, but considerably lower than the active current.
 The content of the registers will be restored after Deep Power-Down.

-For details on how to enter Deep Power-Down, refer to Table 3: Standard Asynchronous Operating Modes, Table 5: Asynchronous Write Operations (NOR-Flash Synchronous Mode) and Table 6: Synchronous Read Operations (NOR-Flash Synchronous Mode).
+For details on how to enter Deep Power-Down, refer to Table 3: Standard asynchronous operating modes, Table 5: Asynchronous Write Operations (NOR-Flash Synchronous mode) and Table 6: Synchronous Read Operations (NOR-Flash Synchronous mode).

-4 Low-power modes M69KB096AB
+M69KB128AB Low-power modes